-- My first one started in NYC, and the road trip went on for 1,500 miles, which led me to see some of Maine’s beauty.
+- My first one started in NYC, and the eastern United States road trip went on for 1,500 miles, which led me to see some of Maine’s beauty.

-- My second visit to it happened during an east coast road trip I took, where I saw places like Acadia National Park and other spots.
+- My second visit to it happened during an eastern Canada road trip I took, where I saw places like Acadia National Park and other spots.

 As for Oregon, I have so far done 2 trips there too:

-- The first was during my west coast road trip which I took by myself.
+- The first was during my Pacific Northwest road trip which I took by myself.

 - And the second happened in 2020 where I went through the entire Oregon Coast while on a western US road trip and revisited some of my favorite spots.